 The 6-foot-6, 230-pound righthander was drafted by the Blue Jays 15th overall in the first round of the 1993 draft out of Trinity High School in Manchester, New Hampshire.
 As a 23-year-old, Carpenter went 12-7 in his first full season with the Jays in 1998, posting a 4.37 ERA over 175 innings.

-The following year, he was enjoying a breakout season with a 3.24 ERA at the all-star break despite missing most of June with elbow inflammation.
+The following year, he enjoyed a breakout season with a 3.24 ERA at the all-star break despite missing most of June with elbow inflammation.
 After the break, however, his ERA spiked to 6.31 and his season ended with surgery to remove a bone spur in his elbow.

 In 2000, Carpenter stayed healthy but battled through the worst season of his Toronto career, going 10-12 with a 6.26 ERA.
 His 122 earned runs that season led the American League and in August the Jays briefly relegated him to the bullpen.